nkliu1772/vidtoolbox/README.md

 ```bash
 vid-merge /path/to/video_folder -o output.mp4
 ```
+🔹 Videos with different formats or resolutions are automatically converted before merging.
-🔹 Use `--reencode` to force re-encoding if the videos have different resolutions.
+🔹 Use `--reencode` to force re-encoding of the final output.

 ---